NorskRegnesentral/skchange/docs/source/index.rst

 ===================

 A python library for fast collective anomaly and changepoint detection.
-The library is sktime-compatible and is designed to be used in a similar way to scikit-learn.
-Numba is used for fast computation throughout.
+The library is designed to be compatible with `sktime <https://www.sktime.net>`_, and it uses `Numba <https://numba.readthedocs.io/en/stable/>_` for computational speed.

 Installation
 ------------